 - In December, that number is 9,494, easily the biggest figure of any month.

-Land Rover: With 8,829 car sales in an average December, the British manufacturer receives a big boost in its American market sales
+Land Rover: British manufacturer receives a big boost in its American market sales

 From 2015 to 2018, Land Rover sold about 6,486 cars per month in the U.S. Like the aforementioned brands, however, it receives a big boost in December.
 Sales in that month are up 36% compared to the rest.

-Why December is a good time for people to shop for cars
+Why December is a good time to shop for cars

 December is a great time for consumers to save on a car purchase — whether it's a gift or for themselves — but you actually might get the best savings after Christmas Day.
 Why?
 Because dealers are often trying to meet annual sales goals and emptying their inventory, especially cars from the previous model year.